TalalAlOtaibi1/Talal-Engineering-Portfolio/Data Science/README.md

-Austin 311: Regression & Classification model regarding 311 calls in Austin.
+Austin 311: Classification model to predict if a call will be resolved.
+Regression model to find mean time to case resolution